delphiki/SkwiProjectBaseBundle/README.md

-SkwiProjectStarter
+SkwiProjectBaseBundle
 ==================

-An automation system to create project with the tool I usually use
+Base code I usually use on my projects